bodrick/awesome/TOPICS.md

 ## document-management

 *   [eikek/docspell](https://github.com/eikek/docspell) - Assist in organizing your piles of documents, resulting from scanners, e-mails and other sources with miminal effort.
+*   [paperless-ngx/paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) - A community-supported supercharged version of paperless: scan, index and archive all your physical documents

 ## document-management-system

 *   [eikek/docspell](https://github.com/eikek/docspell) - Assist in organizing your piles of documents, resulting from scanners, e-mails and other sources with miminal effort.
+*   [paperless-ngx/paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) - A community-supported supercharged version of paperless: scan, index and archive all your physical documents

 ## edms